-It might not have crossed your mind that, when looking for a driving instructor to teach you how to drive, it's absolutely vital that to make sure they're qualified to do so.
+It might not have crossed your mind that, when looking for a driving instructor to teach you how to drive, it's absolutely vital to make sure they're actually qualified to do so.
 Only DVSA-registered instructors are qualified to teach and legally allowed to charge you for lessons.
 If you end up learning with someone who doesn't have the right qualifications or training, you could end up endangering yourself and other road users.
-As such, it's important that you check your instructor is fully legal.
+So it's crucial that you check your instructor is fully legal.

 In this guide, we'll look at how you can check your instructor is approved by the DVSA, why it really matters and what to do if you think you're learning with an illegal driving instructor.